Short on time? For the key points on flow, stick to the bold text and the conclusion.

 Flow is selfless, effortless and timeless.
 Once you’ve tapped into it, you will no longer hear your inner critic.
 It feels liberating and free of fear.
 Sometimes, you do not realise you’re in the flow because your attention is so deeply focused on the task at hand.
 There is no time to observe yourself.

 Time dilates.
 You are focused and performing at such high levels that what seemed like an hour, was only a few minutes.
 Flow enables you to get more done in little time.
 On the other end, what you perceived like 15 minutes, might have been a couple of hours.
 When you get lost in deep conversation, for instance.

 How to recognise flow?

-After a flow experience, it’s easy to realise you were in a state of flow.
-And if you’re still in doubt about what to look for, here are a few ways to recognise flow:
+After an experience, it’s easy to realise you were in a state of flow.
+And if you’re still in doubt about what to look for, here are a few ways to recognise it:

 - Your attention was focused on one thing.

 - You were not talking to yourself — no inner-dialogue.

 - Your actions and awareness merged completely.

 - You were free from worry and failure.